 Great monument to Robert Gould Shaw and the 54th Massachusetts.
 Anyone who enjoyed the movie Glory will enjoy this memorial.

 If you want to visit this I suggest reading about what it is before you get there

-The movie called" Glory " opened up my insight and understand about this Monument.
+It took a movie called" Glory " to opened up my insight and understand about this Monument.
 A must stop for anyone visiting Boston, especially if you enjoyed the movie. * One note : you will also be standing by the two old living tree's on Boston Commons dating back before the start of the revolutionary war in 1775 at this Monument.
 No one knows exactly when the elm tree's were planted, but were there when the 1st Governor of Mass John Hancock, who sold his cow pasture property to Massachusetts for the location of the State House that was to be built.
-Just think, *John Hancock & Paul Revere*, " Revere ", because he had the contract to put the copper on the State House dome roof 215 years ago ", most likely leaned up against these elm tree's back then and which added more land to The Commons.
+Just think, *John Hancock & Paul Revere*, " Revere ", because he had the contract to put the copper on the State House dome roof 215 years ago ", most likely leaned up against these elm tree's.

 Robert Gould Shaw and the 54th Regiment Memorial, many say one of sculptor Augustus Saint-Gaudens best work, which took him almost 14 years of effort.